ConfMask/ConfMask/README.md

 ### Figure 15

-> [!NOTE]
-> This experiment relies on the results of [Figure 5](#figure-5).
-It uses `-c/--cases`
-> to select multiple network and parameter combinations to plot, different from other
-> scripts.
-However, note that comparing across different networks and different sets of
-> parameters as in the paper may not imply strong correlation; you may also try
-> controlling variables instead.
+This experiment relies on the results of [Figure 5](#figure-5).
+It uses `-c/--cases` to select multiple network and parameter combinations to plot, different from other scripts.
+However, note that comparing across different networks and different sets of parameters as in the paper may not imply strong correlation; try controlling variables instead.

 ```bash
 python ./experiments/15.py -s 0 \